-- Soil suction: This technique is a way of drawing radon beneath the house or building structure and vents the gas away from home through vent pipes.
+- Sub-slab suction: This technique is a way of drawing radon beneath the house or building structure and vents the gas away from home through vent pipes.
 The suction method is limited to houses with concrete basements or slab basements positioned on a gradient.

 - Sealing cracks and openings: Sealing cracks and opening may not completely lower radon levels in your home, but it can help in limiting the radon flow into your house and as well as minimize the conditioned air loss; hence, it enhances the effectiveness of other radon mitigation system in the home.

 - Heat Recovery Ventilator (HRV): This is a new emerging technology of radon mitigation which is installed by attaching it to your HVAC system to improve ventilation and air quality in your home.
 It exchanges your polluted, stale, and contaminated indoor air with fresh outdoor air.
 It is one of the most convenient and result-oriented methods of radon mitigation.
-You can get HRV and other indoor air quality products here!
+You can get an HRV and other indoor air quality products here!

-One of the tested and trusted radon experts in Canada today is Simon Air Quality.
+One of the certified and trusted radon experts in Canada today is Simon Air Quality.
 They are equipped with experienced and trained technicians to perform your home radon testing at an affordable fee.
 For further inquiries on your home radon gas level information, you can contact us now.
 Stay tuned for more articles on radon gas!